openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/vmware_dvs_test_plan.rst

 * Destructive tests
 * GUI tests

-Performance testing will be executed on the scale lab and a custom set of rally scenarios must be run with DVS environment.
-Configuration, enviroment and scenarios for performance/scale testing should be determine separately.
+Performance testing will be executed on the scale lab and a custom set of rally scenarios must be run with the DVS environment.
+The configuration, environment, and scenarios for performance/scale testing must be determined separately.

 Intended Audience
 =================